 Poor health may be reflected in performance.
 It is recommended that students maintain optimum sleeping and eating habits.
-Maintenance of standard weight for height is desirable.
 Frequent absenteeism in clinical courses due to illness or injury can result in failure.
 A doctor's statement or statement from the Student Health Services should be filed with the Kitty DeGree School of Nursing regarding illness or injury and ability to return to clinical and class.
 When absent from clinical and/or lab, students must call their nursing instructor and clinical facility (see Attendance).